 John Dugdale

-Dugdale has exhibited in over 25 solo shows in galleries across the world and his work has been included in group shows at such museums as the High Museum of Art in Atlanta and the Miami Art Museum, while his photographs are included in such collections as the Metropolitan Museum of Art in New York and the Museum of Fine Arts in Houston.
-Dugdale has been inducted into the Royal Photographic Society in Bath and he has spoken on the BBC, NPR, at various universities and other public and private engagements where he continues to discuss his 19th century aesthetic and questions pertaining to what it means “to see.”
+Dugdale has mounted over twenty‑five solo exhibitions worldwide and participated in group shows at institutions such as the High Museum of Art in Atlanta and the Miami Art Museum.
+His photographs are held in major collections including the Metropolitan Museum of Art in New York and the Museum of Fine Arts in Houston.
+An inductee of the Royal Photographic Society, he has spoken on BBC and NPR and lectured at universities and public forums, continuing to champion his 19th‑century aesthetic and to question what it truly means “to see.”

 Photography & Works